heroku/heroku-buildkits/README.md

 # heroku-buildpacks

-Use buildpack kits on Heroku
+Publish and consume buildpacks on Heroku.

 ## Installation

     $ heroku plugins:install https://github.com/heroku/heroku-buildpacks

-## Usage
+## Buildpack Maintainers

 ### Publish a buildpack

 	$ cd ~/awesomepack
-	$ heroku buildpacks:publish awesomepack
+	$ heroku buildpacks:publish mycorp/awesomepack

-### Roll back
+### Revisions

-    $ heroku buildpacks:revisions awesomepack
+    $ heroku buildpacks:revisions mycorp/awesomepack
     === Revisions
     3   2012/06/29 13:45:33
     2   2012/06/29 13:44:16
     1   2012/06/28 17:23:06

-    $ heroku buildpacks:rollback awesomepack 2
+    $ heroku buildpacks:rollback mycorp/awesomepack 2
-    Rolling back clojure buildpack...
+    Rolling back mycorp/awesomepack buildpack...
 Rolled back to 2 as revision 4 done

+## Buildpack Users

 ### Set up your Heroku app to use buildpack kits

-	$ heroku buildpacks:setup -a myapp
+	$ heroku buildkits:setup -a myapp

 ### Push your app

 When you push, every buildpack in your kit will be evaluated for a match.
 All buildpacks that match (using `bin/detect`) will be used in sequence to compile your application.

 	$ git push heroku master
 	Counting objects: 5, done.